isabella232/advertising-cloud.en/help/new/performance-display-playbook.md

 * Prospecting: Suggest grouping similar category and sized audiences into one placement.
 Based on performance, do one of the following:
   * Remove under-performing audiences from existing placement
   * Breakout top performing audiences into a separate placement to better control budgets
-* Retargeting: Suggest one audience segment per placement to easily control bids and budgets
+* Retargeting: Suggest one audience segment per placement to easily control bids and budget

   >[!NOTE]
   > If running multiple audiences, it is recommended to suppress the audiences from each other to avoid overlap

   * Prospecting Audience(s): $5 Max Bid
   * Retargeting Audience(s): $12 Max Bid